suziexi/frameblends.github.io/README.md

 - A list of attention-related papers
 - A tutorial video for analysts
 - Other related materials for analysts
-- A improved version of HPC pipeline
+- An improved version of HPC pipeline

 #### Wednesday
 - Mentor meeting slides